oudream/cutecom/CONTRIBUTING.md

-## Contributing
+# Contributing

-Pull requests are welcome.
+Merge requests are welcome.
 Please do not hesitate to add yourselfs to CREDITS file!
 Please do not forget to update the ChangeLog!
 Please do not forget to add a licence header to each new file as well